FernasFragas/LLMGateway-Go/docs/design/architecture-brief.md

 ### Core behavior

 - Chat completion works.
-POST /v1/chat with a valid body and key returns 200 with non-empty message and an X-Correlation-ID header.
+POST /v1/chat with a valid body and a valid ServiceAccount token returns 200 with non-empty message and an X-Correlation-ID header.
 Violated by non-200, empty content, or a missing header.
 - Malformed input is rejected before any provider is contacted.
 POST /v1/chat with an invalid body returns 400 with the unified error body naming the parse error; the provider request counter is unchanged.
 Violated by any 5xx or an upstream call.
 - The served model is always disclosed.
 Every 200 response's `model` field names the model that actually produced it.
 Violated if a response ever claims the requested model while another served it.

 ### Auth & limits

 - Auth is enforced.
-A request without a valid API key returns 401 with the unified error body and is never forwarded.
+A request without a valid bound ServiceAccount token — missing, expired, wrong audience, wrong issuer, or signed by a key not in the JWKS cache — returns 401 with the unified error body and is never forwarded.
 Violated by anything but 401, or an incremented provider counter.
 - Rate limiting is enforced.
 Sending quota+1 requests in one window returns 429 with a Retry-After header on the final request.
 Violated if no 429 arrives, or it arrives early.
 - Slot ceilings are enforced.
 With one app holding its max in-flight slots on long calls, its next request returns 429 with Retry-After while another app's simultaneous request returns 200 within the overhead budget; `in_flight{app}` and `concurrency_limit_rejections_total{app}` reflect it.
 Violated if the over-ceiling request is admitted, or the other app's request is delayed or rejected.
 - Provider keys live only in the gateway (loaded from the secret source), never in app code or logs.